 Boost Student Engagement and Understanding in Your Health Science Classes

 Mastering medical terminology is one of the most critical challenges students face in their health science courses.
-Luckily, you can enhance your learners’ understanding of terminology by regularly incorporating learning games and activities to foster a balanced, blended learning environment.
+Thankfully, you can enhance your learners’ understanding by regularly incorporating medical terminology games and activities to foster a balanced, blended learning environment.

 Want more ideas to boost engagement in your classroom?
 Download the free 25-page eBook on, “Keeping Students Engaged in CTE.”
 In the eBook you’ll find dozens of tips and tricks from instructional designers, students, and educators like you: